-Think about symbolic items that will convey the message of appreciation you’d like to communicate and give it to them after completing a successful project or during the holidays.
+Think about symbolic items that will convey the message of appreciation you’d like to communicate.
+After the completion of a successful project or during the holidays, share it with them.

 #8 Family gifts

-Actions always speak louder than words, and what better way to thank your employees than offering nice gifts to their families.
+Actions always speak louder than words.
+So, is there a better way to thank your employees than offering nice gifts to their families.

 Companies that care about their employees on a deeper level offer school supplies to their employees’ children at the beginning of each school year.

-Another nice “thank you” idea for employees is treating them to recreational activities every once in a while, such as theatre and cinema tickets or fun parks!
+Another nice “thank you” idea for employees is treating them with recreational activities.
+Cinema and theatre tickets or fun parks passes, every once in a while, say “thank you” like nothing else.

 #9 Praise them in front of an audience

-Thanking employees for putting in hard work can also happen during staff meetings as well or under any circumstance, you believe a praise is well-deserved.
+Thanking employees for putting in hard work can also happen during staff meetings as well, or under any circumstance, you believe praise is well-deserved.

 Appreciating your employees in front of others can have beneficial effects on their self-esteem!